cycle/docs/advanced/node-parser.md

 > Check SingularNode for one to one associations.

 ## External Queries
-In some cases (for example for one-to-many) associations it might be useful to execute relation query using external SQL SELECT and `WHERE IN` statement.
+In some cases (for example for one-to-many associations) it might be useful to execute a relation query using external SQL SELECT and `WHERE IN` statement.
 This can be achieved by linking nodes together to aggregate query context:

 ```php
 $query = $db->select('u.id', 'u.balance')->from('users as u');